-“I do feel that our understanding that the world is interdependent, that every person has inherent worth, and that justice, equity, and compassion in relationships is essential – these are vital values for a better world,” she says.
+“Our understanding that the earth is interdependent, that every person has inherent worth, and that justice, equity, and compassion in relationships is essential – these are vital values for a better world,” she says.

-Fiona believes that Unitarian values need more amplification as they’re more important than ever in these times, and she believes they will become more relevant as Unitarians get better at living our principles and sharing our stories beyond our walls.”
+Fiona believes that Unitarian values need more amplification as they’re more important than ever in this troubled moment of climate crisis and social divisions; “We must get better at living our principles and sharing our stories beyond our walls.”

 A believer in nurturing connections between people and the planet, Fiona’s ministry has been influenced by books such as Starhawk’s The Earth Path and Richard Wagamese’s Embers, both of which focus on the need for respect and humility in humans’ relationships with nature.
 She enjoys exploring nature in her spare time through camping and kayaking, and particularly enjoyed kayaking around northern Ontario’s Slate Islands.

 UU Office at United Nations Unveils New Award